 Alternatively if you wanted to head north, the drive along the coastline up to Edinburgh is beautiful, passing Berwick-upon-Tweed and some pretty villages on the way.

 There are some great shops in Alnwick for you to have a wander around, both high street and boutique.
-There are 2 supermarkets in Alnwick – Sainsburys and Morrisons, as well as local butchers, bakeries and green grocers.
+There’s a great choice of supermarkets in Alnwick – Aldi, Lidl, Sainsburys and Morrisons, as well as local butchers, bakeries and green grocers.
 There is a Costa Coffee, a Boots, a WHSmith among other nationally recognised stores.

 A visit to Barter Books in Alnwick is a must if you have any interest at all in books.
 It’s the biggest second-hand bookshop in the UK and is housed in the former railway station in Alnwick – which is fascinating in its own right.
 You could easily spend hours there browsing their enormous collection of second-hand books, DVD’s, videos, etc. and they have a really interesting Antiquarian Section.